-In addition, Briefcase cannot reliably identify every Linux vendor.
-If
+Briefcase cannot reliably identify every Linux vendor.
+If your Linux distribution

 The packaged app includes a stub binary, so that the app will appear in process lists using your app’s name.
 It also includes a FreeDesktop registration so the app will appear in system menus.

 When installed from a Briefcase-produced system package, the app will use the system Python install, and the standard library provided by the system.
 However, the app will be isolated from any packages that have been installed at a system level.